Download This Sample

 Valley Forge Worksheets

-This bundle contains 11 ready-to-use Valley Forge Worksheets that are perfect for students who want to learn more about The Valley Forge which was a military camp in Pennsylvania, Northwest of Philadelphia.
-The Valley creek was the place where the American Continental army led by General George Washington spent their winter during the American Revolutionary War of 1777-1778.
+This is a fantastic bundle which includes everything you need to know about the Valley Forge across 21 in-depth pages.
+These are ready-to-use Valley Forge worksheets that are perfect for teaching students about the Valley Forge which was a military camp in Pennsylvania, Northwest of Philadelphia.
+The Valley creek was the place where the American Continental army, led by General George Washington, spent their winter during the American Revolutionary War of 1777-1778.

 - Valley Forge Facts